Skip to Main Content

 See this summary for an overview of the distinction between academic and popular works.
 Consult your instructor or ask a librarian if you need help evaluating a particular source.

-A shortcut for articles: In most of our databases (e.g., Discovery, ProQuest), look for the check box that limits your search to “Peer Reviewed” and/or “Scholarly Journals” to find publications that are generally recognized as scholarly sources.
+A shortcut for articles: In most of our databases (e.g., Quick Search, ProQuest), look for the check box that limits your search to “Peer Reviewed” and/or “Scholarly Journals” to find publications that are generally recognized as scholarly sources.

 For books and ebooks, the distinction between a popular publication and a scholarly publication can sometimes be a little fuzzy.
 Some of the library’s ebook collections (e.g., Springer ebooks) contain scholarly books only, but others (e.g. ProQuest Ebook Central) contain a mix of popular and scholarly publications.
 Some clues that a book is likely to be considered scholarly include: (1) it has an index and bibliography, (2) its author is identified by her or his academic credentials (e.g., Ph.D., affiliated with a university or research lab), (3) it is published by a university press.